appcelerator/amplify-tooling/docs/Release Notes/Axway CLI 2.0.0.md

  * fix: Updated `keytar` to 7.1.0 which adds support for the latest Node.js version.

+### amplify-auth-sdk@2.4.0

+ * fix: Bumped minimum Node.js requirement to 10.19.0 to prevent warnings on install.
+ * chore: Updated to keytar 7.2.0 which adds support for Node.js 15.
+ * chore: Updated dependencies.

 ### amplify-cli-auth@2.0.0

  * BREAKING CHANGE: Dropped support for Node.js 10.12.0 and older.